BoboSchlonz/HoleInTheHeadBobo/README.md

 ### Significance Today
 During my research, I expanded my research and started to focus on the unrecognized abilites of the human body.
 In western society and medicine there is a strong separation of the perception of body and mind, if something like "mind" is perceived at all.
 Only very slowly there is a change in the perception of the brain as a kind of computer and the body as a peripheral device.
 Approaching the human as a logic and rational thing limits the possibilies of healing, self-awareness and contact to the self.
-The approach of Bart Hughes and the people around him is still interesting because it shifts the boundaries of the body and questions taboos.
+The approach of Bart Huges and the people around him is still interesting because it shifts the boundaries of the body and questions taboos.

 #### Psychedelics in therapeutical settings
 In Western cultures, psychedelic drugs have a negative image in society as a whole and are rather attributed to partying.